JessieElorza/osticket-prereqs/README.md

 <br />
 <h2></h2>

-### End of Project
+### End of Demonstration
 This demonstrates the use and configuration of Virtual machines, Remote Desktop, web servers (IIS), PHP, MySQL database integration, security adjustments to make a proper help desk using osTicket on a Virtual client.
-Help desk is now ready to go!
+Help desk is now ready to go for any business!